 Then we lose our humble prayers and replace them with proud prayers of self-love losing much or all grace.
 This is the horrible truth for so many religious souls.

 “That praise wounds My Heart, because [true] love has been banished.”

 –Jesus to St. Faustina

 As a result, tragically, many will go Mass, “pray” the rosary or other devotions, visit adoration of the Blessed Sacrament, love the faith and think about God throughout our day and yet, we still will not have prayed a single real prayer.
-We will be filled with self-righteousness instead.
+We are filled with self-righteousness instead.

-This is tragic as many who think they are quite faithful and even saved, haven’t even a single true grace worthy prayer to God.
+This is tragic as many who think we are quite faithful and even saved, haven’t even a single true grace worthy prayer to God.